OregonTech-AWallace/CST465Canvas/3-HTTP/Lab3.md

 1. Create a new folder in your repository called Lab3
 1. Open a terminal in VS Code or Command Prompt.
+1. Change directories to the Lab3 folder you just created.
 1. Create a virtual environment:
     ```bash
     python -m venv venv